 After the refacing, it was time to play-test the mouthpiece.
 I always try to use the same reed brand and strength the client is going to use.
 This accomplishes two things: 1) I can shape the tip’s curve to match the reed and 2) I can tweak the mouthpiece based on how that type of reed will respond.

 Sax mouthpieces, especially ones that have been opened up to any degree, can chirp if the baffle near the tip is too high.
 This one was a little bit chirpy, so I lowered the front part of the baffle, checking frequently, because if you remove too much, it’s difficult to undo.
 I wanted to take away the chirp, not the brightness, volume, or edge the client wanted from this mouthpiece.

 Once I was satisfied with how the piece played, it was time to construct a new bite plate.
-There are several materials that can be used here – I use two-part epoxy that hardens nicely and is non-toxic when cured.

 The final result was successful; the mouthpiece was restored and customized beyond the original facing spec to match the player’s desired tip opening and resistance.

 I do all kinds of mouthpiece refacing and modification, but also handle extreme damage repair.
 Cracked shanks, deformed tips, crooked facings, and yes, even dog bites.

 If you’ve checked with another mouthpiece tech and they don’t want to take on your damaged mouthpiece, I’ll do my best to turn your dog’s new toy back into a mouthpiece you can actually use again.